 The primary legislation governing the Police of the Czech Republic is the Act on the Police of the Czech Republic (Act No. 273/2008).
 The act authorizes the Government of the Czech Republic to call up soldiers and officers of the Penitentiary Service of the Czech Republic and the Customs Directorate to act in the capacity of the Police in specified situations relating to public order and security to the extent defined by law.
 It enables the Police of the Czech Republic to co-operate with international organisations and with the police authorities and security forces of other states.
 The above-mentioned Act aligns the rules for police work with the EU police legislation.
-It regulates the handling of personal data processed by the police and provides for bilateral co-operation with Europol.
-The Police of the Czech Republic make other organisational, staffing and technical arrangements in the context of co-operation with the above-mentioned institutions and cross-border police co-operation with compliance with the Convention implementing the Schengen Agreement.
+It regulates the handling of personal data processed by the police and provides for bilateral co-operation with Europol and Interpol.
+The Police of the Czech Republic implement other organisational, staffing and technical arrangements in the context of co-operation with the above-mentioned institutions and cross-border police co-operation with compliance with the Convention implementing the Schengen Agreement.
 The role of the Police of the Czech Republic in criminal proceedings is governed by the Code of Criminal Procedure (Act No. 141/1961, as amended).
-The Code defines the responsibilities of each law enforcement authority in detecting and investigating crimes and in punishing the offenders.
+The Code defines the responsibilities of each law enforcement authority in detecting and investigating crimes and in punishing the offenders, with the Police acting under instructions of public prosecutors and supervision by courts.